PoisotLab/ms_metaweb_transfer/README.md

 assuming a uniform distribution of traits), and threshold it to yield the final list of interactions (Step 4).](figures/figure-concept.png){#fig:concept}

-There is a plurality of measures of species similarities that can be used for metaweb reconstruction [see *e.g.* @Morales-Castilla2015InfBio]; however, phylogenetic proximity has several desirable properties when working at large scales. @Gerhold2015PhyPat made the point that phylogenetic signal captures diversification of characters (large macro-evolutionary process), but not necessarily community assembly (fine ecological process); @Dormann2010EvoCli previously found very similar conclusions.
-Interactions tend reflect a phylogenetic signal because they have a conserved pattern of evolutionary convergence that encompasses a wide range of ecological and evolutionary mechanisms [@Mouquet2012EcoAdv; @Cavender-Bares2009MerCom], and - most importantly - retain this signal even when it is not detectable at the community scale [@Poisot2018IntRet; @Hutchinson2017CopSig].
-Finally, species interactions at macro-ecological scales seem to respond mostly to macro-evolutionary processes [@Price2003MacThe]; which is evidenced by the presence of conserved backbones in food webs [@DallaRiva2016ExpEvo], strong evolutionary signature on prey choice [@Stouffer2012EvoCon], and strong phylogenetic signature in food web intervality [@Eklof2016PhyCom].
-Phylogenetic reconstruction has also previously been used within the context of ecological networks, namely understanding ancestral plant-insect interactions [@Braga2021PhyRec].
-Taken together, these considerations suggest that phylogenies can reliably be used to transfer knowledge on species interactions.
+Our methodology is outlined in @fig:concept, where we provide an illustration based on learning the embedding of a metaweb of trophic interactions for European mammals [known interactions; @Maiorano2020TetEu; @Maiorano2020DatTet] and, based on phylogenetic relationships between mammals globally [*i.e.*, phylogenetic tree @Upham2019InfMam], infer a metaweb for the Canadian mammalian species pool (interactions are treated as unknown in this instance).
+Following the definition of @Dunne2006NetStr, a metaweb is a network analogue to the concept of a regional species pool.
+Specifically, a metaweb is an inventory of all *possible* interactions within species likely to occurr within a spatially delimited area (the network $\gamma$-diversity, in a sense).
+The metaweb is, therefore, *not* a prediction of the food web at any specific locale within the frontiers of the spatial area it recovers, and will in fact have a different structure [notably by having a larger connectance; see *e.g.* @Wood2015EffSpa].
+These local food webs are expected to be a subset of both the species and the interactions of their metaweb, and have been called "metaweb realizations" [@Poisot2015SpeWhy].
+The difference between a food web at a specific location and the metaweb has to do with a variety of mechanisms, including species co-occurrence, local environmental conditions, and local distribution of functional traits.
+Nevertheless, the metaweb represents the total of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBio], and therefore still holds valuable ecological information.
+Because the metaweb can be down-sampled given appropriate knowledge of local species composition (the network $\alpha$-diversity, in a sense), it is possible to infer what may drive the structure of food webs at finer spatial scales.
+This has been done for example for tree-gallers-parasitoid systems [@Gravel2018BriElt], fish trophic interactions [@Albouy2019MarFis], tetrapods trophic interactions [@OConnor2020UnvFoo], and crop-pests networks [@Grunig2020CroFor].
+Whereas the original metaweb definition was based on presence/absence, we focus on *probabilistic* metawebs; not only does our method recommed interactions that may exist, it gives each interaction a score that is mathematically equivalent to the chance of success of a Bernoulli trial [see *e.g.* @Poisot2016StrPro], which allows properly weigh interactions as a function of how likely they are.

-Our case study shows that phylogenetic transfer learning is indeed an effective approach to predict the Canadian mammalian metaweb.
-This showcases that although the components (species) that make up the Canadian and European communities may be *minimally* shared, if the medium (proxy space) selected in the transfer step is biologically plausible, we can still effectively learn from the known network and make biologically relevant predictions of interactions.
-It should be reiterated that the framework presented in @fig:concept is amenable to changes;
+Our case study shows that phylogenetic transfer learning is an effective approach to the generation of probabilistic metawebs.
+This showcases that although the components (species) that make up the Canadian and European communities may be *minimally* shared (the overall species overlap is less than 4%), if the medium (proxy space) selected in the transfer step is biologically plausible, we can still effectively learn from the known network and make biologically relevant predictions of interactions.
+Indeed, as we detail in the result, when validated against known but fracational data of trophic interactions between Canadian mammals, our model achieves a predictive accuracy of approx. 91%.
+It should be reiterated that the framework presented in
-notably, the measure of similarity may not be phylogeny, and can be replaced by information on foraging [@Beckerman2006ForBio], cell-level mechanisms [@Boeckaerts2021PreBac], or a combination of traits and phylogenetic structure [@Stock2021PaiLea].
+@fig:concept is amenable to changes; notably, the measure of similarity may not be phylogeny, and can be replaced by information on foraging [@Beckerman2006ForBio], cell-level mechanisms [@Boeckaerts2021PreBac], or a combination of traits and phylogenetic structure [@Stock2021PaiLea].

 # Data used for the case study

-We use data from the European metaweb assembled by @Maiorano2020TetEu, following the definition of the metaweb first introduced by @Dunne2006NetStr, *i.e.* an inventory of all possible interactions within species from a spatially delimited pool.
-Notably the metaweb is not a prediction of the food web at any specific locale within the frontiers of the species pool -- in fact, these local food webs are expected to have a subset of both the species and the interactions of their metaweb [@Poisot2012DisSpe].
-This being said, as the metaweb represents the total of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBio], it is thus still worthy of ecological attention.
-We deduced the subgraph corresponding to all mammals by matching species names in the original network to the GBIF taxonomic backbone [@GBIFSecretariat2021GbiBac] and retaining all those who matched to mammals.
+We use data from the European metaweb assembled by @Maiorano2020TetEu.
+We induced the subgraph corresponding to all mammals by matching species names in the original network to the GBIF taxonomic backbone [@GBIFSecretariat2021GbiBac] and retaining all those who matched to mammals.
 This serves a dual purpose 1) to extract only mammals from the European network and 2) to match and standardize species names when aggregating the different data sources further downstream (which is an important consideration when combining datasets [@Grenie2021HarTax]).
 All nodes had valid matches to GBIF at this step, and so this backbone is used for all name reconciliation steps as outlined below.

 The European metaweb represents the knowledge we want to learn and transfer; the phylogenetic similarity of mammals here represents the information for transfer.